Canal Defence Light: Operators

 The 11th Royal Tank Regiment was raised in January 1941 and designated for the CDL role in May 1941.
-The unit trained at Lowther Castle near Penrith, and was based at Brougham Hall, Cumberland.
+The unit trained at Lowther Castle near Penrith, and was based at Lowther Park, Brougham Hall, and Greystoke Castle, Cumberland, in what was (and is) a remote but well-connected area (having good transport links).
 It spent 1942 and 1943 in the Middle East without seeing action, returning to the UK in April 1944.
 It landed in Normandy on 12 August 1944, seeing no action until 29 September 1944, when it was ordered to transfer all of its equipment to the 42nd and 49th Royal Tank Regiments, and was retrained to operate the American amphibious LVT-4, known by the British Army as the Buffalo Mark IV.
+It was replaced at the CDL school by the 35th Tank Brigade (consisting of the 49th Royal Tank Regiment and the 152nd Regiment, Royal Armoured Corps) and part of the 79th Armoured Division.
+Around 6,000 personnel were involved.

 In their turn, the 42nd and 49th Royal Tank Regiments were largely inactive for the remainder of the war and all three units were disbanded after the end of hostilities.

 Battalions of the American 9th Tank Group trained using the Grant variant of the CDL tank at Camp Bouse in the Arizona desert.
 In 1944, before deployment in the European Theatre of Operations, they continued training on the Preseli Hills in Pembrokeshire, West Wales.

 Before dawn, at 06:00 on 18 November 1944, CDLs of the 357th Searchlight Battery, Royal Artillery provided hazy indirect light for the mine-clearing flail tanks supporting the infantry in Operation Clipper.